EdictaMG/Unsupervised_Machine_Learning_with_Python/README.md

-# **Unsupervised Machine Learning with Python**
+# Unsupervised Machine Learning with Python

-This repository presents my process in applying KMeans clustering to a Spotify dataset of 5.000+ songs to create musically meaningful clusters of songs (=playlists) and eventually create actual playlists in Spotify.
-My notebook in the “Script” folder shares every step taken in this project.
+This repository showcases my process of applying **KMeans clustering** to a Spotify dataset of over 5,000 songs.
+The goal was to create musically meaningful clusters of songs (i.e., playlists) and ultimately generate actual playlists on Spotify.
+The notebook in the “Script” folder walks through every step of this project.

-The primary question I sought to answer was: **Can machine learning be an alternative to human-created playlists?**
+The main question I aimed to answer was: **Can machine learning replace human-curated playlists?**

-### Situation
+## Situation

-The business case for this project is a small-scale startup, Moosic, which relies on experts to curate playlists for their customers.
-Moosic is looking to scale-up operations and is considering machine learning as an alternative to human-created playlists.
-I am tasked with determining whether machine learning is a viable alternative.
-As a parameter, playlists created should be limited to 50-250 songs each.
+For this project, I worked with **Moosic**, a small-scale startup that relies on music experts to curate playlists for their customers.
+Moosic is exploring machine learning as a scalable alternative to human-created playlists.
+My task was to determine whether machine learning could effectively replace human expertise in playlist curation, with the added constraint that each playlist should contain between 50 and 250 songs.

-In my prototype I applied KMeans clustering using Quantile Transformer as my data scaler and compared results from limiting features through the application of PCA.
+In the prototype, I applied **KMeans clustering**, using **Quantile Transformer** as the data scaler.
+I also compared the results from applying **Principal Component Analysis (PCA)** to limit the features.

-### Conclusion
+## Conclusion

-Using the file shared in the “Documentation” folder, I present a prototype and the conclusion that machine learning through the application of KMeans clustering proves to be a promising alternative for Moosic’s scaling-up objectives but that further refinements and testings should be done for optimisation.
+Based on the prototype, I concluded that machine learning using **KMeans clustering** is a promising alternative for Moosic's scaling goals.
+However, further refinements and testing are necessary for optimization.

 ## Files

-#### Data
+### Data
-- 	spotify_5000_songs: dataset as csv file
+- **spotify_5000_songs**: The dataset (in CSV format) containing over 5,000 songs from Spotify.

-#### Script
+### Script
-- 	KMeans_clustering_music_playlists_prototype: notebook for the project
+- **KMeans_clustering_music_playlists_prototype**: The notebook that walks you through the entire project, including data preprocessing, clustering, and playlist creation.

-#### Documentation
+### Documentation
-- 	Playlists_prototype_presentation: slides used for a 5 minute presentation on the prototype and whether or not machine learning is an alternative for creating playlists
+- **Playlists_prototype_presentation**: A slide deck used for a 5-minute presentation, summarizing the prototype and evaluating whether machine learning is a viable alternative for creating playlists.

-## Using the files
+## Using the Files

-- 	Save the dataset file into your own Google Drive (or locally, if you prefer).
+1. Save the **spotify_5000_songs** dataset to your **Google Drive** or locally.
+2. Update the file links within the notebook to point to the location of your saved dataset.
-- 	Update links within the notebook to your own locations (this applies also to the code block on saving the music clusters as csv files and sending into Google Drive; the link should direct to the user's own own Google Drive account or other location otherwise an error code will ensue)
+   - If you're using Google Drive, ensure the links point to the correct file location.
+This also applies to the code blocks responsible for saving music clusters as CSV files and uploading them to Google Drive.
+Incorrect links may cause errors.
-- 	Enjoy the music playlist samples created and shared in the notebook!
+3. Enjoy exploring the music playlist samples created and shared in the notebook!

 ## Languages and Libraries Used

-- 	Python (3.12.4)
+- **Python** (3.12.4)
-- 	Pandas (2.2.2)
+- **Pandas** (2.2.2)
-- 	Numpy (1.26.4)
+- **Numpy** (1.26.4)
-- 	Matplotlib (3.8.4)
+- **Matplotlib** (3.8.4)
-- 	Seaborn (0.13.2)
+- **Seaborn** (0.13.2)
-- 	Plotly (5.22.0)
+- **Plotly** (5.22.0)
-- 	SKLearn (1.4.2)
+- **SKLearn** (1.4.2)

-## Tools used
+## Tools Used

-- Google Colab for notebook
+- **Google Colab**: Used for running the notebook.
-- Google Drive
+- **Google Drive**: Used to store data and save output files.